PrincetonUniversity/gpu_programming_intro/07_cuda_kernels/01_hello_world/README.md

 Hello world from the GPU.
 ```

 `nvcc` is the NVIDIA CUDA Compiler.
 It compiles the GPU code itself and uses GNU `gcc` to compile the CPU code.
-CUDA provides extensions for many common programming languages.
+CUDA provides extensions for many common programming languages (e.g., Fortran).
 These language extensions easily allow developers to run functions in their source code on a GPU.

 From this simple example we learn that GPU functions are declared with `__global__`, which is a CUDA C/C++ keyword.
-The triple angle brackets or so called "triple chevron" is used to specify the execution configuration of the kernel launch which is a call from the host code to device code.
+The triple angle brackets or so-called "triple chevron" is used to specify the execution configuration of the kernel launch which is a call from host code to device code.

 Here is the general form for the execution configuration: `<<<NumBlocks, NumThreadsPerBlock>>>`.
-In the example we used 1 block and 1 thread per block.
+In the example above we used 1 block and 1 thread per block.
 At a high level, the execution configuration allows programmers to specify the thread hierarchy for a kernel launch, which defines the number of thread groupings (called blocks), as well as how many threads to execute in each block.
-More on this later.

 Notice the return type of `void` for GPUFunction.
 It is required that GPU functions defined with the `__global__` keyword return type void.